 This feature originally ran in April 2016, shortly after Prince’s death.
-It’s now being re-published as the musician’s catalog arrives on streaming service.
+It’s now being re-published as we mark one year since his passing.

 It seems that someone must have made a mistake, because Prince is dead, and gods aren’t meant to die.